heavyblotto/memorativa/docs/memorativa-design.md

 **Memorativa** is the name of the system described in this document.

+Memorativa is a remedial trend towards human thinking and a hygienic force in the culture.

+An opportunity presents for a system that is designed to cultivate an internal cosmos of concepts.

+Such a system would use the raw material of content, liberating it from the social media model of reactive consumption into a conceptual model for reflective creating.

 Rather than only model and represent the physical properties of objects, the Memorativa system seeks to model and represent the conceptual properties of perceptions.

-The model can be defined as:
+The Memorativa perception model can be defined as:

 - Input goes into the system to create the percept
 - The system calculates an encapsulating concept for the percept
-- The concept can by encoded using three conceptual vectors
+- The concept is encoded using three conceptual vectors
 - The system writes a book about the concept

 Take for example an apple.
 A traditional machine learning (ML) system using large language models (LLMs) can easily decompose "apple" into many sophisticated ontological vectors: